natebragg/URIPathFinder/README.md

 supplied buffer.
 By default it only allows ASCII alphanumeric characters, but the library gives two functions `set_alpha_parser` and `set_digit_parser` to use another character set ( utf-8, etc.)

+RFC 3966 has a similar interface, invoked using `parse_telephone`.